lowdrant/kyber/README.md

 - Maybe have a Luke Skywalker costume by Halloween 2021?

 ## [fw](fw/)
-I am writing code for the [STM32L051K8Tx](hw/KyberBoard/symbol-datasheets/stm32l051t8.pdf) microcontroller, but it should be translatable to anything else in the STM32 ecosystem.
-Broadly speaking, all the fancy bits are done in firmware, and I will upload a state diagram sometime in June.
+Written for the [STM32L051K8T6](hw/KyberBoard/symbol-datasheets/stm32l051t8.pdf) microcontroller.
+Code should work on any STM32 micrcontroller, and most interfaces are abstracted into header files.

+TODO: state diagram

 ### Configuring STM32CubeIde
 Edit project settings to include the multi-project libraries and make the compiler optimize for size.
 TODO: change saber-libs to holocron-libs